Severe Thunderstorm Warning issued for Coconino, Navajo by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Coconino, Navajo by NWS

-Effective: 2021-08-16 14:27:00 PDT Expires: 2021-08-16 15:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Coconino; Navajo The National Weather Service in Flagstaff has issued a * Severe Thunderstorm Warning for Navajo County in north central Arizona Coconino County in north central Arizona * Until 300 PM MST. * At 226 PM MST, a severe thunderstorm was located 16 miles east of Starlight Pines, or 24 miles north of Forest Lakes, moving southeast at 25 mph.
-HAZARD...Golf ball size hail.
+Effective: 2021-08-15 15:49:00 PDT Expires: 2021-08-15 16:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Coconino; Navajo The National Weather Service in Flagstaff has issued a * Severe Thunderstorm Warning for Navajo County in north central Arizona Coconino County in north central Arizona * Until 415 PM MST/515 PM MDT/. * At 348 PM MST/448 PM MDT/, a severe thunderstorm was located 15 miles north of Hard Rock, or 36 miles east of Tuba City, moving south at 10 mph.
+HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect damage to roofs, siding, windows, and vehicles. * Locations impacted include Chevelon Butte, Chevelon Crossing Campground, Chevelon Canyon Lake Campground and Chevelon Canyon Dam.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected. * This severe thunderstorm will remain over mainly rural areas of Navajo and Coconino Counties.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0